benlue/jsonfp/doc/builtInOp.md

 <a name="union"></a>
 ###union
 Output an array of unique values from the _input_ and _option_ arrays.
-Note that comparision is done by identity equality.

 <a name="zipObject"></a>
 ###zipObject